No Time to Die: Writing

 When Boyle was hired, he pitched the film to take place in present-day Russia and explore Bond's origins; he left the production after Broccoli and Wilson "lost confidence" in the idea.
 During Boyle's time, a leaked casting sheet described the male leading role as a "cold and charismatic Russian" and the female leading role as a "witty and skillful survivor".
 Production also sought male supporting roles of Māori descent with "advanced combat skills".
 The idea of Bond having a child was introduced by Hodge and retained for the final script.

+Waller-Bridge was hired to revise dialogue, work on character development and add humour to the script.
+The character of Paloma was made more significant from originally being a simple contact; Purvis and Wade indicated this was probably written by Waller-Bridge at Fukunaga's request.

-No Time to Die is the first Eon-produced film in which Bond actually dies.
+No Time to Die is the first Eon-produced film in which Bond is killed.
 Craig first proposed killing Bond in 2006, after the premiere of Casino Royale; Broccoli agreed to the suggestion.
 Craig said, "It's the only way I could see for myself to end it all and to make it like that was my tenure, someone else could come and take over ...
 When he [Craig's Bond] goes, he can't come back."
 Wilson said it was "the fitting way to deal with a situation where a person is risking their life all the time.
 Eventually, the odds catch up with you."
 The production team considered several ways for Bond to die, including being shot by an anonymous shooter.
 However, Fukunaga said that a "conventional weapons death" felt inappropriate considering that Bond had been able to "escape from everything else".
 Craig said the team tried to create a sense of tragedy and weight by using Safin's bioweapon, which killed "the only thing that Bond wants in life ... to be with the people he loves".

-Waller-Bridge was hired to revise dialogue, work on character development and add humour to the script.
-The character of Paloma was made more significant from originally being a simple contact; Purvis and Wade indicated this was probably written by Waller-Bridge at Fukunaga's request.
+In a November 2024 interview, Craig reiterated that this was his final Bond film, saying, "He's dead!
+How many times do I have to blow him up?
+He's in teeny-weeny little pieces ...
+He’s full of a virus that would kill his family, so there’s no way he can come back".